zhangyuang/egg-react-ssr/README_en-US.md

 $ open http://localhost:7001
 ```

-When running `ykcli init`, you can choose JavaScript or TypeScript create the app.
+When running `ykcli init`, you can choose JavaScript or TypeScript to create the app.

 ## Features